 Prior to May 2019, Traverse Area Community Media was known as the UpNorth Media Center.
-Before this change of name, the media center was frequently mistaken for other area organizations and businesses that shared the "up north" name, and the confusion was exacerbated by a recent regional proliferation in the use of the "up north" name.
+Before this change of name, the media center was frequently mistaken for other area organizations and businesses that shared the "up north" name, and the confusion was exacerbated by regional proliferation in the use of "up north" branding.
 This brand confusion prompted LIAA to explore alternative names.
 After much discussion, Traverse Area Community Media was chosen because it better describes what we do and where we work.